daaa57150/QDScraper/README.md

 ### Options
 **-platform**
 This is the platform you want to search, it's the name of the folder you put your roms into, in recalbox.
-For example snes, segacd...
+For example *snes* or *segacd*.

 **-dir**
-The directory to scan for roms.
-It doesn't limit each system for its known extensions like recalbox, it just filters some extensions that might be there and I'm sure they are not roms:
+The directory to scan for roms and also where the *gamelist.xml* file is saved.
+It doesn't limit each system for its known extensions like recalbox, it just filters some extensions that might be there and are not roms:
 xml, txt, jpg, png, gif, htm, html, doc, docx, ini, xls, dat, nv, fs
 If I should filter other things just open an issue.

 **-appendToName**
 If you want the program to suffix all your roms by something, use this.
-I used it to add my patched roms, so all of them are now suffixed by (JP patch EN).
+I used it to add my patched roms, so all of them are now suffixed by *(JP patch EN)*.
 It will add a space before the suffix.

 **-useFilename**
 Use this if you prefer the name of your rom instead of the name of the game from the API